hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 #### Sign-in and generate credentials using Hiptest API

-It is also possible to sign-in and generate API credentials using the API.
-Simply post your email address and your password to `hiptest.net/api/auth/sign_in` as describe below:
+It is also possible to sign in and generate API credentials using the API.
+Post your email address and your password to `hiptest.net/api/auth/sign_in` as describe below:

 ```http
 POST https://hiptest.net/api/auth/sign_in HTTP/1.1